Plainclothes policemen drag away Abdulhadi Alkhawaja from home amid reports of continuing crackdown on protesters.

 “Either he was sick and didn’t receive treatment or was tortured,” Mattar said.

-Wefaq said on Tuesday three Shia Muslim doctors and several staff from the education ministry had been arrested the day before, bringing the total number of detainees to 453.
+Wefaq said on Tuesday three Shi’ite doctors and several staff from the Education Ministry had been arrested on Monday, bringing the total number of detainees to 453.

-“After these problems, many are afraid to contact us,” Mattar said.
+“After these problems, many are afraid to contact us,” said Mattar.
 “I estimate the real number is not less than 600.
-That’s one in every 1,000 Bahrainis.”
+That’s one in every 1,000 Bahrainis,” he said.

-Bahrain says it has released 86 people held under martial law while “legal measures” are being taken against other detainees.
+Bahrain said on Monday it had released 86 people held under martial law while “legal measures” were being taken against other detainees.

-In another development, the daughter of a prominent Bahraini activist has begun a hunger strike in protest over the arrest of her father, husband, brother-in-law and uncle.
+The daughter of a prominent Bahraini activist has said she is beginning a hunger strike in protest over the arrest of her father, husband, brother-in-law and uncle.

-Zainab Al-Khawaja said on Monday that she would refuse food until her father Abdulhadi, who she said was beaten unconscious before being taken away, and other relatives were released.
+Zainab Al-Khawaja said on Monday that she would refuse food until her father Abdulhadi, who she says was beaten unconscious before being taken away, and other relatives are released.

 Three of the men were detained following a police sweep on Zainab’s house over the weekend, while her uncle was arrested three weeks ago.

-The US, whose Fifth Fleet is stationed in Bahrain, has offered only muted criticism of the government crackdown and analysts say it refrained from pressing Bahrain due to anxieties over interference from its rival Iran, just across the Gulf.
+The US, whose Fifth Fleet is stationed in the Gulf island kingdom, has offered only muted criticism of the government crackdown and analysts say it refrained from pressing Bahrain due to anxieties over interference from its rival Iran, just across the Gulf.

-Zainab al-Khawaja’s announcement marks the first time an activist has gone on hunger strike since the Bahraini government began its crackdown on protesters on March 16.
+It appeared to be the first time an activist has gone on hunger strike since the Bahraini government began its crackdown on protesters last month.

-Bahrain’s Sunni Muslim rulers quelled weeks of protests led by mostly Shia demonstrators by deploying security forces throughout the capital, Manama, and calling in troops from neighbouring Sunni-led Gulf Arab states, including Saudi Arabia and the UAE.
+Bahrain’s Sunni Muslim rulers quelled weeks of protests led by mostly Shia demonstrators by spreading security forces throughout the capital and calling in troops from neighbouring Sunni-led Gulf Arab states, including oil giant Saudi Arabia.

-Bahrain has also put two Iranians and a Bahraini on trial on charges of spying for the Revolutionary Guards, a key component of the Iranian government’s security apparatus.
+Bahrain has also put two Iranians and a Bahraini on trial on charges of spying for Iran’s revolutionary guards.

 “They are accused of contacts with the Iranian Revolutionary Guard to give them military and economic information from 2002 to April 2010 … with the intention of damaging the national interest,” the Bahrain News Agency said.